 - Name - Descending

 5. Feedback Type Number & Content

-You can customize both the number and content of the feedback selections You could have 3 selections:
+You can customize both the number and content of the feedback selections.
+You can have 3 selections:

 - Love it